devicetree-org/lopper/README-architecture.txt

 The returned function must be of the following format (the name of the function doesn't matter):

-   def assist_routine( tgt_node, sdt, verbose=0 )
+   def assist_routine( target_node, sdt, verbose=0 )

 If compatible, lopper calls the assist routine with the arguments set to:

   - the target node number
-  - the system device tree object
+  - the lopper system device tree object
   - the verbose flag

-Once called the function can use the node number and the system device tree (with its embedded FDT) to discover more information about the tree and manipulate the tree itself (and hence used by future lopper operations or assist calls).
-Lopper utility routines, SDT object calls or raw libfdt routines can be used to modify the tree.
+Once called, the function can use the node number and the system device tree (with its embedded FDT) to discover more information about the tree and manipulate the tree itself (and hence used by future lopper operations or assist calls).
+Lopper utility routines, SDT object calls or LopperTree / LopperNode / LopperProp routines can be used to modify the tree.

 If the module has invalid code, or otherwise generates and exception, Lopper catches it and reports the error to the user.

-Note: the exact details of all exceptions cannot always be displayed so
-      unit tested or stepping through the code may be required.

 output assists:
 ---------------